AlvaroSalazar2021/enhanced-ar1-github/README.md

 # Enhanced AR(1) Trend Analysis

 A robust Python implementation for detecting trends in time series raster data using Enhanced AR(1) methodology with improved autocorrelation treatment.

+**This code was developed and applied in the research paper:** *Spatio-temporal evaluation of MSWEP, CHIRPS and ERA5-Land reveals regional-specific responses across complex topography in Bolivia.* Álvaro Salazar, Daniel Larrea-Alcázar, Angéline Bertin, Nicolas Gouin, Alejandro Pareja, Luis Morales, Oswaldo Maillard, Diego Ocampo-Melgar and Francisco A. Squeo.
+Atmosphere (submitted).

 ## Features